aevilla160/hpc_docs/docs/jupyterhub.md

 All active UC Merced students, staff and faculty should have access to the pilot hub.

+If you have any questions, please free feel to contact [Sai Chandhar Annapragada](sannapragada@ucmerced.edu).

 ### What is JupyterHub

 JupyterHub is an open source tool that lets you host a distributed Jupyter Notebook environment.
 With JupyterHub, users can log in to the server, and write Python code in a web browser, without having to install software on their local machine.